 Ever since George III set the tradition of allowing loyal servants to live at Hampton Court by Grace and Favour, the palace has been a thriving community.
-Now you too can discover the secret life of the palace once our daily visitors have gone home, by staying in one of our charming self-catering apartments.
+Now you too can discover the secret life of the palace once our daily visitors have gone home, by staying in our charming self-catering apartment.

 The Georgian House

 This imposing building just north of the main palace was originally a kitchen built in 1718 for King George I and used by him and his son George, Prince of Wales (later King George II).
 Later it was divided into two houses, for the Clerk of Works and the Gardener.

 You can stay in the eastern house, with a private walled garden, handsome rooms and a fine view over the palace roofs.